yonghuatang/soton1/README.md

 # soton1
-The repository is the LaTeX code for first-year modules and coursework for University of Southampton Malaysia.
+The repository is the LaTeX code of first-year modules and coursework for [University of Southampton Malaysia](https://www.southampton.ac.uk/my).
 © 2020 Tang Yong Hua.
 This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).

-## Year 1 Modules
+Year 1 Modules
+---

 The first year provides a background in engineering science, emphasising aerospace engineering aspects.